 Increase your personal retirement savings by opening an IRA, such as a Roth IRA, to get tax advantages during retirement.
 For example, when you open a Roth IRA, you will contribute after-tax dollars to it.
 Throughout your working life, your Roth IRA grows tax-free.
 When you reach 59½, you can withdraw money from your Roth IRA tax-free.

 How Much To Save For Retirement

 There are many ways to save up for retirement.
-Some people will work for decades, while others will attempt to retire as young as possible, a concept known as FIRE (Financial Independence, Retire Early), a concept we'll cover in a future post!
+Some people will work for decades, while others will attempt to retire as young as possible, a concept known as FIRE (Financial Independence, Retire Early).

 Making a long term savings goal will benefit you regardless if you plan to work most of your life or if you attempt to reach FIRE.